BirkhoffLee/dotfiles/README.md

 this so people can look at my configurations or codes, then you can copy & paste them into your own dotfiles.

-Every developers should maintain their own dotfiles repo, IMO.
+Every developers should maintain their own dotfiles repo, IMHO.

-Anyhow, Chezmoi dose offer a convenient way to install the dotfiles.
+Anyhow, Chezmoi does offer a convenient way to install the dotfiles.

 First install Chezmoi: